dvdliu/doodle-room-ai-player/README.md

   sketch of the word as JSON, then executes that plan as real `DRAW` events, paced to fit inside the turn's time limit.

-Both roles are two applications of the same idea — one Claude call turns pixels into a word, the other turns a word into pixels — over a state machine that tracks turns, scoring, and pacing so the bot behaves like a (reasonably) well-mannered player.
+Both roles are two applications of the same idea.
+One Claude call turns pixels into a word, the other turns a word into pixels.
+This is done over a state machine that tracks turns, scoring, and pacing so the bot behaves like a (reasonably) well-mannered player.

 ## Setup